Gas: getting connected or switching

 If you are building a home, or moving into a home that has never been connected to the gas network, you must contact GNI to be connected.
 As the gas network is not available in all parts of the country, you must first check if gas is available in your area.
 You can do this by using GNI’s Gas Network Map.

-If gas is available, then you can:
+If gas is available, you can either:

 - Contact a gas supplier to sign up to a service and they can organise connection with GNI for you

 GNI will install the external gas pipes and meter you need to set up the connection.
 The internal work on the house, including gas pipes and connection to appliances, must be completed by a Registered Gas Installer (RGI).
-The RGI should give you a conformance certificate when the internal work has been completed.
+The RGI must give you a conformance certificate when the internal work has been completed.

 If you want to disconnect from the gas supply because of building or renovation work, you must contact GNI for advice.